sjustin0326/RHCS-Redesign/src/content/get-involved/donations.md

     icon: donation
     details: Accepted at any RHCS tree tour or event
     preferred: false
-taxReceiptNote: (Please indicate if you would like a tax receipt, if your donation is over $25.)
+taxReceiptNote: (RHCS is a registered charity.
+Please indicate if you would like a tax receipt.
+Tax receipts are issued for donations of $25 or more, excluding any membership portion)
 ---
 Riverview Horticultural Centre Society is a registered non-profit society with charitable income status.